blacklightpy/vaultofknowledge/Bat Kol.md

 This means Divine Voice.
 An example of its use is in resolving the dispute between Beit Shammai and Beit HIllel (see here: [[Beit Shammai and Beit Hillel]]).

-Regarding its validity:
+## Regarding its validity

 **Talmud, Seder Moed, Megillah 32a, 11:**